Joe Byrne: Early years and family

 Byrne was born in 1856 in Woolshed, on the Reedy Creek flat near Beechworth, Victoria, to Irish Catholic parents Patrick Byrne and Margaret (née White).
 Byrne was named after his paternal grandfather, Irish Whiteboy (agrarian rebel) and convict Joseph Byrne, who was transported to the penal colony of New South Wales in 1833 for "unlawful oaths".
 Patrick, born in 1831, followed his father to Australia in 1849.
 Margaret was born at Scariff, County Clare, Ireland.
 She was one of the "Irish Famine Girls" given free passage to Australia during the Great Famine.
 Margaret was an indentured servant for Nathaniel Stephen Powell, an Irish-born grazier and the local magistrate for Bungendore, near modern-day Canberra.

 Growing up in Woolshed, Byrne received his education at the local Catholic school from 1862.
 He was considered one of the better students there and developed a reputation as a "flash writer".
 He also built a strong friendship with fellow student Aaron Sherritt.
 In 1869, Byrne's father died from heart disease, and Byrne, now the eldest male in the household, left school that year to assume the duties of his deceased father.

 Byrne grew up near and frequented Chinese mining camps.
 As a result, he became fluent in Cantonese and acquired an addiction to opium.

-Byrne and Sheritt found themselves in trouble with the law.
+Byrne and Sherritt found themselves in trouble with the law.
 Byrne made his first appearance in court in 1871 on the charge of illegally using a horse, and had to pay a fine of 20 shillings to avoid going to jail.
 Byrne and Sherritt were later convicted of stealing a bullock and served six months in HM Prison Beechworth.
 During this imprisonment, Byrne and Sherritt met Jim Kelly, the brother of Ned Kelly and Dan Kelly.
 Byrne met Ned in 1876 and the pair soon became firm friends.